 Windshield Washer Fluid Recipe

-- In a clean 1-gallon jug, combine the water and methanol (if you do not have access to methanol, you can substitute rubbing alcohol), using the proportions listed in the table above.
+- In a clean 1-gallon jug, combine the water and methanol (if you do not have access to methanol, you can substitute rubbing alcohol or ethanol), using the proportions listed in the table above.

 - For example, if your vehicle will be exposed to temperatures as low as -10 F, choose a mixture of 70% water and 30% methanol.